Philosophy Blog

 Water and Dreams

-Yesterday was our last Poetics night at Cherish for this year.
+Yesterday was our last Poetics night for this year.
 We listened to Bachelard telling us about water and reveries, rocked by Susannah’s lovely voice.
 We listened to the Spirit of Water ☺️, we each composed our own rocking water-themed reverie, and then we braided a poem together.

 It’s been a very lovely session.
 Many Thanks to everyone who was here.
 And see you next year.